-- Cytogenetics: Cytogenetics involves a laboratory examination of the chromosomes within cells taken from samples of the person's peripheral blood, lymph nodes or bone marrow.
+- Cytogenetics: Cytogenetics involves a laboratory examination of the chromosomes within cells taken from samples of the person's peripheral blood, lymph nodes, or bone marrow.

 Treatment of Leukemia

 A second opinion is sometimes helpful, and some insurance companies require it.
-Other insurance companies may cover a second opinion of the person's doctor requests one.
-The Cancer Information Center, available at: 1-800-4-CANCER, can provide information to persons who call them regarding treatment centers in their area.
+Other insurance companies may cover a second opinion as the person's doctor requests one.
+The Cancer Information Center, available at 1-800-4-CANCER, can provide information to persons who call them regarding treatment centers in their area.
 State and local medical societies, hospitals, and medical schools may be able to tell people the names of specialists in their area.
 The American Board of Medical Specialties (ABMS) maintains a list of doctors' names, education, and specialties; the list is available at the public library.

 Depending on the different factors involved, the person may receive Biological Therapy, Chemotherapy, Bone Marrow Transplantation, or Radiation Therapy.
-If their spleen is enlarged the doctor may remove it through a surgical procedure.
+If their spleen is enlarged, the doctor may remove it through a surgical procedure.
 Sometimes, people receive combinations of treatments.

-The majority of persons with Leukemia receive Chemotherapy, a form of treatment that uses drugs to kill leukemia cells.
+Most persons with Leukemia receive Chemotherapy, a form of treatment that uses drugs to kill leukemia cells.
 Chemotherapy may involve the use of one or more drugs.
 The treatment may be administered in different ways, one of which is through oral medications.
 Persons with Leukemia may also receive Chemotherapy intravenously.

-- Cerebrospinal Chemotherapy: If a pathologist finds Leukemia cells in the person's Cerebrospinal fluid, a doctor may order, 'Intrathecal Chemotherapy.'
+- Cerebrospinal Chemotherapy: If a pathologist finds Leukemia cells in the person's Cerebrospinal fluid, a doctor may order 'Intrathecal Chemotherapy.'
 A doctor injects chemotherapy drugs directly into the person's cerebrospinal fluid in one of two ways.
 A doctor may inject the drugs into the lower part of the person's spinal column.
-Children, and some adults with Leukemia, receive Intrathecal Chemotherapy through a catheter known as an, 'Ommaya Reservoir.'
+Children, and some adults with Leukemia, receive Intrathecal Chemotherapy through a catheter known as an 'Ommaya Reservoir.'
 The person's doctor inserts a catheter under their scalp and injects the chemotherapy drugs through the catheter, avoiding injection into the person's spine.

 Chemotherapy is administered in cycles that involve a period of treatment followed by a period of recovery.
-Some people receive chemotherapy treatments on an outpatient basis through a doctor's office, at a hospital, or even in their home.
+Some people receive chemotherapy treatments on an outpatient basis through a doctor's office, at a hospital, or even in their homes.
 For others, a hospital stay may be needed.

 Biological Therapy: Biological Therapy involves the use of a person's own body and its natural defenses to fight against Leukemia.
 Biological therapy is administered intravenously, and for some persons with Chronic Lymphocytic Leukemia, it helps their immune system to kill Leukemia cells in the blood and bone marrow.
-Biological therapy uses a monoclonal antibody called, 'Interferon.'
+Biological therapy uses a monoclonal antibody called 'Interferon.'

 Stem cell transplantation